pekwm/pekwm/doc/faq.md

 ```

 Now, all you need to do is make the path point to any theme you know
 is working.
 The default theme is usually a safe bet.
-After edited and
+After it has been edited
-saved, (re)start pekwm.
+and saved, (re)start pekwm.

 ### What desktop pagers work with pekwm?

-For general use any NETWM compliant pager should
+For general use, any NETWM compliant pager should
 do.
 [IPager](http://www.useperl.ru/ipager/index.en.html),
 [screenpager](http://zelea.com/project/screenpager/introduction.html),
 rox-pager, fbpanel's pager, obpager, gai-pager, gnome's pager, kde's